daisuke1227/Bloxflip-Mines-Predictor-Discord-Bot/README.md

 > Git clone this by typing in git clone https://github.com/daisuke1227/Bloxflip-Mines-Predictor-Discord-Bot.git

-> Put in your discord token in config.env (take out config and only put in .env)
+> Put in your discord token in the .env file take out example.env and change the file name to only be .env

 > Type pip install discord.py python-dotenv in command prompt or terminal